Pilgrimage: Northern Ireland

 Expenses

-The Chaplaincy will cover all costs except passport and visa application fees and approximately one meal per day during the pilgrimage.
+The Chaplaincy covers all costs except passport and visa application fees and approximately one meal per day during the pilgrimage.

 Leaders

-The pilgrimage will be co-led by Craig Kocher, Dean of Religious and Spiritual life and University Chaplain, and Tom Mullen, Catholic Chaplain and Director of Public Affairs Journalism.
+The pilgrimage is co-led by Craig Kocher, Dean of Religious and Spiritual life and University Chaplain, and Tom Mullen, Catholic Chaplain and Director of Public Affairs Journalism.